willbush/blog/content/blog/impermanent-nixos.md

 - Partition with optimal alignment
 - Optional LUKS encryption on root
 - EXT4 for persistence [^4]
-- With swap optionally encrypted with random key [^5]
+- With swap [^5] optionally encrypted with random key
 - Opinionated install using nix [flakes](https://nix.dev/concepts/flakes.html) [^6]

 This post is going to be a walk-through of how to try out impermanence with NixOS in a VM.
+I have also tested this on a Framework laptop with a nvme drive.
+I have run through the steps many times in a VM to make sure they work and are easy to copy, paste, and run.

+{% note(header="Important") %}

+**I encourage reviewing the code before running.**

+{% end %}

 I imagine the audience for this post is people who are already familiar with NixOS, but I'll try to keep in mind those crazy enough to try NixOS, flakes, and impermanence for the first time.